Authentication

 Setup

-atproto-mcpThe server will automatically work in unauthenticated mode.
+atproto-mcpThe server automatically runs in unauthenticated mode when no credentials are provided.

 App Password Authentication